Reversing alopecia is possible. It’s an inside job.

-I’ve had clients who couldn’t adhere to the suggested changes for various reasons—a limited belief system, not feeling “deserving” of healing, “cheating” too often (but many of my clients have been pleasantly surprised that the dietary changes that I suggest aren’t as restrictive as you think they might be!), or lack of engagement, sometimes for very understandable reasons.
+I’ve had clients who couldn’t adhere to the suggested changes for various reasons—a limited belief system, not feeling “deserving” of healing, “falling off the wagon,” lack of engagement, or just unfortunate timing in life, which is entirely understandable.
+That said, many of my clients and course participants have been pleasantly surprised that the dietary changes that I suggest aren’t as restrictive as you think they might be.

-For the clients who went “all in,” most have seen growth.
-If they haven’t, they’re encouraged by what’s happening with others, they’re extremely optimistic, and they BELIEVE that success is coming their way.
-So do I; I think it’s just a matter of time before they say, “I see hair!.”
+For the clients who went “all in,” many have seen growth for the first time in many years.
+If they haven’t, they’re encouraged by what’s happening with others, they’re continuing the work, they’re extremely optimistic, and they BELIEVE that success is coming their way.
+(If you enroll and join our secret Facebook group, you’ll see a lot of these kinds of comments.)
+I believe that they’ll see regrowth soon too; I think it’s just a matter of time before they say, “I see hair!.”
 I’m not saying I’m a magic-maker—this takes work.
 They did the work.

 What is the main difference between this course and your private coaching practice?